JBGelsenorJ/RPG-Progression/README.md

 + Being <i>RF</i> a scaling factor.

-This formula start as a quadratic experience curve that then transforms into exponential.
+This formula starts as a quadratic experience curve that then transforms into exponential.
 Giving us this curious curve:

 <img src="https://www.davideaversa.it/wp-content/uploads/2018/02/XPtoLevel23.png">